comp1100/comp1100.github.io/_sources/innovation/3_customer_discovery.md

 ```

+These are usually high-level for a product vision.
+At this stage, we had many ideas for potentialy products, but these were not our focus just yet -- we first wanted to go out and test our hypotheses that the issues our team member and his mother were having were widespread.

 ## Test the problem

 Next, we need to get some data to test whether our customers really do have the problem we think they do.

-For this, we will use  hypothesis testing, which we discuss further in  [Experimentation: Testing and validation](sec:experimentation).
+To test these, we use experimentation, which we discuss further in  [Experimentation: Testing and validation](sec:experimentation).

-Effectively though, we go out and speak to customers about their problems to gather data that can be used to confirm whether our guesses/assumptions are correct or not.
+Effectively though, we gather data that can be used to confirm whether our guesses/assumptions are correct or not.

+Typically, this involves going out and speaking to potential customers about their problems.

-If the data we gather refutes our guesses, we need to redefine our hypotheses.
+If the data we gather refutes our guesses, we need to re-visit our hypotheses.

-If the data we gather supports our guess, most to the next step.
+If the data we gather supports our guess, move to the next step.

 ## Test the solution